tukasa0001/TownOfHost/README-EN.md

 Create and idea by そうくん<br>

-An Modifier given to the last Impostor.<br>
+A Modifier given to the last Impostor.<br>
 kill cooldown gets shorter than usual.<br>
 Not assigned to [BountyHunter](#bountyhunter), [SerialKiller](#serialkiller), or [Vampire](#vampire).<br>